Yerkes Observatory: 41-inch reflector

-The 40-inch reflector is of the Ritchey-Chretien optical design.
+The reflector is of the Ritchey-Chretien optical design.
 The 41-inch helped pioneer the field of adaptive optics.

 Additional instruments and equipment

 A 12-inch refractor was moved to Yerkes from Kenwood Observatory in the 1890s.
 Two other telescopes planned for the observatory in the 1890s were a 12-inch aperture refractor and a 24-inch reflecting telescope.
 There was a heliostat mirror and a meridian room for a transit instrument.

 A two-foot aperture reflecting telescope was manufactured at the observatory itself.
 The clear aperture of the telescope was actually 23.5 inches.
-The glass blanks were cast in France by Saint Gobain Glass Works, and then were figured (polished into telescopic shape) at the Yerkes Observatory.
+The glass blanks were cast in France by Saint Gobain Glass Works, and then were figured (polished into telescopic shape) at Yerkes Observatory.
 The 'Two foot telescope' used a roughly seven foot long skeleton truss made of aluminum.

-At one point the Observatory had an IBM 1620 computer, which it used for three years.
+The Observatory had an IBM 1620 computer, which it used for three years.
 This was replaced with an IBM 1130 computer in the 1960s.

-A Microphotometer was built by Gaertner Scientific Corporation, which was delivered in February 1968 to the observatory.
+A microphotometer built by Gaertner Scientific Corporation was delivered to the observatory in February 1968.

-Later, there was another 24-inch reflecting telescope by Boller & Chivens.
-This was contracted in the early 1960s under direction of observatory director W. Albert Hiltner.
-This telescope was installed in one of the smaller Yerkes domes, and it is known to have been used for visitor programs.
-This was a design by Boller & Chivens with Cassegrain optical setup, with a 24-inch (61 cm) clear aperture and is on an off-axis equatorial mount.
+A 24-inch reflecting telescope with Cassegrain optical setup, 24-inch (61 cm) clear aperture, and an off-axis equatorial mount by Boller & Chivens was contracted in the early 1960s under direction of observatory director W. Albert Hiltner This telescope was installed in one of the smaller Yerkes domes and was used for visitor programs.

 A 7-inch (18 cm) diameter aperture Schmidt camera was also at Yerkes Observatory.